American Hero Astronaut John Glenn Interment At Arlington Cemetary On April 6, 2017: How To Watch Live

 John Glenn enlisted in the U.S. Army Air Corps after the Japanese attack on Pearl Harbor.
 He was never called up, so he enlisted as an aviation cadet in the U.S. Navy.
 While training at NAS Corpus Christi, he transferred to the Marine Corps.
 During his time flying as a combat pilot in World War II, he flew over 55 combat missions.
 He received two Distinguished Flying Crosses, the tenth highest medal awarded to military personnel.
 He also received 10 Air Medals.

 Glenn also participated in the Korean War, flying 63 combat missions in the F9F Panther.
-He later transferred to an Air Force squadron, and flew another 27 combat missions in the F-86 Sabre.
+He later transferred to an Air Force squadron and flew another 27 combat missions in the F-86 Sabre.
 For his valor and service, Glenn was awarded two more Distinguished Flying Crosses and eight more Air Medals.
-After the Korean War ended, he became a test pilot, and later applied to and was accepted into the astronaut program at the newly formed National Aeronautics and Space Administration.
+After the Korean War had ended, he became a test pilot, and later applied to and was accepted into the astronaut program at the newly-formed National Aeronautics and Space Administration.

 John Glenn is perhaps best known for his service as an astronaut.
 He was the first American to orbit the Earth aboard the Mercury-Atlas 6 spacecraft, named Friendship 7.
 He was the third American to travel outside of the atmosphere and the fifth human being in space.
-After Glenn splashed down southeast of Cape Canaveral, he noted that it was the best day of his life.
+After Glenn had splashed down southeast of Cape Canaveral, he noted that it was the best day of his life.

 His iconic spaceflight made him a hero, but it also grounded him for the next 36 years.
 Because he became such an American icon, President John F. Kennedy grounded him, saying that he was too important to the United States.
 John worked at NASA until 1964, when he retired and announced his candidacy for the United States Senate for Ohio.
 His race was cut short when he hit his head in the bathtub, suffering a concussion.
 This forced him to withdraw only 33 days after announcing his bid.